Interested in starting an exciting career as a truck driver? Let one of our knowledgeable and friendly staff members help with your questions about:

 Our admissions staff is here to provide you with the knowledge you need to help you decide if truck driving is a career you would enjoy.
 We do not employ high pressure sales tactics or hidden fees.
 Our goal is for you to succeed in our school and in the career you have chosen.
-In the interest of full disclosure, we have included a list of everything our admission staff is looking for to make sure you will be a good fit for our training program.

 In order to be a qualified student you must be able to: